 BNPL services enable customers to pay for a product in instalments instead of the entire cost up-front.
 Many of the leading BNPL providers don’t charge customers interest, incentivizing them to buy – that $80 purchase suddenly becomes a lot less intimidating when broken down into four interest-free instalments of $20.

-In fact, a recent consumer study found the three most-frequently cited reasons for using BNPL services are: 1) To avoid paying credit card interest; 2) To make purchases that otherwise wouldn't fit in my budget; and 3) To borrow money without a credit check18.
+In fact, a recent consumer study found the three most-frequently cited reasons for using BNPL services are: 1) To avoid paying credit card interest (one reason for the growth in older online shoppers) ; 2) To make purchases that otherwise wouldn't fit in my budget; and 3) To borrow money without a credit check18.

-It’s good news for e-commerce merchants too.
+In general, this is all good news for e-commerce merchants.
 BNPL incentivizes customers to buy, boosts conversion rates, and increases average basket sizes by 20–30%19.
 It will also drive up your customer lifetime value – once your customers know you offer a BNPL option, they’ll come back to you for their next big-ticket purchase.

 Beware though, there are some downsides.
-These services are consumer-focused, so whilst your customers enjoy no fees for using them, as a merchant you’ll have to hand over a percentage of sales generated.
+Increasingly, these services are attracting the interest of legislators and consumer groups who are asking for greater regulation.
+And because these services are consumer-focused, you’ll have to hand over a percentage of sales generated.
 You’ll need to do some cost scenarios to find out if the benefits to your business are likely to outweigh the fees.

 Let’s look at a few of the BNPL options out there: